RonIovine/pshell/README.md

 <a name="documentation"></a>
 ### Documentation
-See the PPT presentation PSHELL-Framework.ppt for an overview of the main features and capabilities of the framework.
+See the PPT presentation PSHELL-Framework.ppt at the top level directory for an overview of the main features and capabilities of the framework.

 There is also documentation for the 'C' API in the form of manpages.
 The following manpages are provided:
 ```